 The table I’ve occupied is standard-issue: circular, large umbrella to block any potential rain, and four chairs as sentries, one to each side.

 I choose my chair carefully, just as I chose my table.
 I position myself just so, take a moment to consciously settle my facial expression and posture, arrange my day bag, and then go to work.

 It doesn’t take long.

 “Buddy, do you know a good place to get a drink around here?”

 I respond that there is a solid place a few blocks away with a large beer selection.
 The man with the question thanks me and heads that direction with his friends.

-All of this (and several more interactions) took place in the amount of time it too for me to eat a small meal in downtown Bariloche.
+All of these (and several more interactions) took place in the amount of time it took for me to eat a small meal in downtown Bariloche.

-I had just arrived into town that afternoon and I knew absolutely no one, so I was looking for some conversation and interesting interactions.
-From past experience I knew that appearing calm and confident makes these kinds of encounters a lot more common, as does communicating in a non-verbal way that you are open for conversation, so I had to present the appearance of being these things (despite the fact that I was a little uncomfortable, tired and lost).
+I had just arrived into town that afternoon and I knew absolutely no one, so I was looking for some conversation.
+From past experience I knew that appearing calm and confident makes these kinds of encounters a lot more common, as does communicating in a non-verbal way that you are open for interaction, so I had to present the appearance of being these things (despite the fact that I was a little uncomfortable, tired, and lost).